 For more information about the National Diabetes Prevention Program, visit www.cdc.gov/diabetes/prevention.

-EmblemHealth, Inc., through its companies Group Health Incorporated (GHI) and HIP Health Plan of New York (HIP), provides quality health care coverage and administrative services to approximately 2.8 million people.
+EmblemHealth, Inc. provides quality health care coverage and administrative services to approximately 2.8 million people.
 Groups and individuals can choose from a variety of PPO, EPO and HMO plans, as well as coverage for prescription drugs and dental and vision care.
 EmblemHealth offers a choice of networks, including quality doctors and other health care professionals throughout the region, leading acute care hospitals across the tristate area, and physicians and hospitals across all 50 states.